-On Retail Orders of $100
+On Retail Orders of $40

 FIND OUT MORE

-A: Thank you for your interest in aromatherapy.
+A: Thank you for your interest in essential oils and aromatherapy.
 Pheromones are chemical substances produced by certain animals and insects which function to attract others of the same species for the purpose of mating.
 There has been much debate as to whether or not human beings produce pheromones which attract members of the opposite sex and also as to whether or not animal derived pheromones have any effect on humans.
 Since pheromones are produced by animals and insects, essential oils do not contain pheromones because essential oils come only from plants.

 If you have looked at our website, you may have noticed that we have male and female aphrodisiac blends.
 These have been formulated to increase sexual drive, using different formulas on men and women.
 You might want to give them a try.
-To read more about them, click: Massage Oils. . - Joie Power, Ph.D.
+To read more about our aphrodisiac blends, select from the links below.